nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 #### Integrate queue with queuing steps in workflows

-For any workflows using `queue-granules` or `queue-pdrs` that you want to use your new queue, update the Cumulus configuration of those steps in your workflows.
+For any workflows using `QueueGranules` or `QueuePdrs` that you want to use your new queue, update the Cumulus configuration of those steps in your workflows.

-As seen in this example configuration for a `QueueGranules` step (a full example can be found in the [discover granules workflow](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/discover_granules_workflow.tf)), update the `queueUrl` to reference the new throttled queue.
+As seen in this example configuration for a `QueueGranules` step (a full example can be found in the [discover granules workflow](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/discover_granules_workflow.tf)), update the `queueUrl` to reference the new throttled queue:

-> **Please note:** Make sure that the key (`backgroundJobQueue` of `$.meta.queues.backgroundJobQueue`) used to identify the queue matches the identifier that was [defined previously for the queue](#set-maximum-executions-for-the-queue).

 ```json
   "QueueGranules": {